-- A review of relevant strategies, plans and documents; - A review of the existing cycling network and infrastructure; - Analysis of the Department of Transport records of cyclist casualty crashes for the last five years (up to November 2020); and - Consultation with the community and key stakeholders.
+- A review of relevant strategies, plans and documents; - A review of the existing cycling network and infrastructure; - Analysis of the Department of Transport records of cyclist casualty crashes for the last five years (up to November 2020); and - · Consultation with the community and key stakeholders.

-The Strategy draws on relevant research, best practice and experience from other jurisdictions.
+The Strategy draws on relevant research, best practice and experience from other iurisdictions.

-1.3 IMPLEMENTING THE STRATEGY
+Implementing the strategy 1.3